awsdocs/aws-cloudformation-user-guide/doc_source/crpg-ref-requesttypes-create.md

 ### Success<a name="crpg-ref-requesttypes-create-responses-success"></a>

-When the create request is successful, a response must be sent to the S3 bucket with the following fields:
+When the create request is successful, a response must be sent to the Amazon S3 bucket with the following fields:

 Status
 Must be `SUCCESS`\.